SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 Here is a recap of the assets we created so far:

 1. Our public/private key pair, the X.509 certificate and DID document.
-2. A Verifiable Credential attesting our Legal Registration Number (LRN), signed by the Gaia-X Notarization Service.
+2. A Gaia-X Credential attesting our Legal Registration Number (LRN), signed by the Gaia-X Notarization Service.
-3. A self-signed Verifiable Credential describing our identity as Participant, referencing our LRN credential.
+3. A self-signed Gaia-X Credential describing our identity as Participant, referencing our LRN credential.
-4. A self-signed Verifiable Credential for the Gaia-X Terms & Conditions we pledge to adhere to.
+4. A self-signed Gaia-X Credential for the Gaia-X Terms & Conditions we pledge to adhere to.

 Using this minimal set of credentials we can now build a Verifiable Presentation for ourselves and submit it to the [Gaia-X Compliance API](https://compliance.lab.gaia-x.eu/v1-staging/docs).
-The Verifiable Presentation will act as our [Gaia-X Self-Description](https://docs.gaia-x.eu/technical-committee/architecture-document/22.10/self-description/).

-The process is pretty straightforward and only requires us to assemble all desired Verifiable Credentials in a Verifiable Presentation structure:
+The process is pretty straightforward and only requires us to assemble all desired Gaia-X Credentials in a Verifiable Presentation structure:

 ```json
 {